clux/kubecon2020/source/slides.md

 ```

 notes:
-- Talked about basic crud operations (same pricinple as `create`).
-- One that is fundamentally different is watch.
-Watch is chunked.
-It's async.
+- What watch looks like.
+Fundamentally different.
+Chunked.
+Async.
-- So watch returns a complicated type that implements the Stream trait (impl Stream).
+- Here watch returns a complicated type that implements the Stream trait (impl Stream).
 Stream == async iterator.
 Have to await each new element.
 - Wrapped in result because HTTP req can fail, so if that succeeded then you are streaming - fairly chonky type

----
-### Broken: Watch

-- resourceVersion bookkeeping <!-- .element: class="fragment" -->
-- stale resourceVersions <!-- .element: class="fragment" -->
-- 5 minute limit <!-- .element: class="fragment" -->
-- large data use <!-- .element: class="fragment" -->

-notes:
-- Watch is awkward.
-ResourceVersions integers passed on via etcd, that you have to track and pass on every watch call to tell k8s where you left off.
-- Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
-Before bookmarks, that was very likely to happen.
-- Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.
-- and finally, the obscene amount of data this can return.
-Tried using a node informer? insane amount of noise.
-FULL 10k data every 5s because the conditions in its status object contain a last updated timestamp...
-- TODO: link to issues
+- and watchevents?

 ---
 ### WatchEvent